Listen to sermons at FreeGraceRadio.com

 Spilt, Sprinkled, Seen

 The blood by which we are redeemed, justified, and saved is blood that is seen, seen by God himself with approbation, approval, and satisfaction.
 Our seeing the blood by faith is not redemption, but the blessed experience of redemption.
 It is God’s seeing the blood that is our redemption and salvation.
 Those Israelites inside their houses could not see the blood.
 It is God’s eye upon the blood that is salvation.
 And the Lord God saw the blood from everlasting, accepted it from everlasting, and accepted us by the blood from everlasting.
-(Revelation 13:8; 17:8; Romans 8:29-30; Ephesians 1:3-5; 2 Timothy 1:9-10).
+Christ is the Lamb of God slain from the foundation of the world (Revelation 13:8; 17:8), and all for whom he was slain from eternity were saved by him from eternity (Romans 8:29-30; Ephesians 1:3-5; 2 Timothy 1:9-10).